Gaykhatu: Revolt of Baydu

 Gaykhatu insulted Baydu telling one of his servants to hit Baydu while being drunk.
 This grew a resentment in Baydu towards him.
 Baydu left hastily towards to his appanage near Baghdad leaving his son Qipchak as a hostage in Gaykhatu's court.
 He was supported by Oirat emir Chichak (son of Sulaimish b.
 Tengiz Güregen), Lagzi Küregen (son of Arghun Aqa), El-Temur (son of Hinduqur Noyan) and Todachu Yarquchi, who followed him to Baghdad.
 He was also aided by his vizier Jamal ud-Din Dastgerdani.
 According to Hamdullah Qazwini, Baydu's main motivation on moving against Gaykhatu was his sexual advances against Qipchak.
 When son-in-law Ghurbatai Güregen brought him news of treachery, Gaykhatu ordered arrest of several amirs including his personal keshig Tuladai, Qoncuqbal, Tukal, Bughdai, including Kipchak and put into jail in Tabriz.
 While his followers Hasan and Taiju demanded their executions, Taghachar advised against it.
 Baydu on his side, moved to kill Muhammad Sugurchi, governor of Baghdad and arrested governor Baybuqa of Diyar Bakr.
 Gaykhatu sent his father-in-law Aq Buqa and Taghachar against Baydu on 17 March 1295, himself arriving at Tabriz 4 days later.
 Little he knew that Taghachar already shifted allegiance to Baydu who left for his encampment at night.
 While he wanted to flee to Anatolia, his councillors advised to fight against Baydu.
 Nevertheless, Gaykhatu fled to Mughan.
 Arriving in Tabriz, Taghachar set Qoncuqbal and Tuladai free, while Gaykhatu desperately begged for mercy.
 Despite his appeal, he was strangled by a bowstring so as to avoid bloodshed on 21 March 1295.
 However, some sources put this event on 5 March or 25 April.
 An alternative story of Gaykhatu's death claims Baydu made war on him because of his introduction of paper money and subsequently killed him in battle.

 Personality

 Gaykhatu was a noted dissolute who was addicted to wine, women, and sodomy, not necessarily in that order, according to Mirkhond.
 But he was also known for his secularism and communal harmony.
 Like other Buddhist kings, he used to liberally give patronage to all religions.
-Among his beneficiaries were the Nestorian Christians, who praise him abundantly for his gifts to the Church, as apparent in the history of Mar Yahballaha III.
+Among his beneficiaries were the Nestorian Christians, who praise him abundantly for his gifts to the Church, as apparent in the History of Mar Yahballaha and Rabban Sauma.
 He was described a just and charitable ruler in Tārikh-i Āl-i Saldjūq.